Beta · the first 100 founding members get free access for life. It’s free right now — normally £12.95.

 Cookies and local storage

 We don't use tracking cookies.
 We don't use Google Analytics or any other behaviour- tracking tool.
-The app uses your browser's local storage and IndexedDB to keep your encrypted journal on your device — that's the journal itself, not tracking data.
+The app uses your browser's local storage and IndexedDB for three things:

 Your rights under UK GDPR